Summary

 Crypto Now

-Middle East tensions, Powell’s hawkish remarks overlap
+Middle East tensions and Powell’s hawkish remarks overlap

-The market is leaning toward the view that a volatility-driven regime may persist for the time being.
-Sentiment is also seen as having retreated into the fear zone, with Bitcoin at one point falling below $70,000, considered a key psychological support level.
-Katie Stockton, founder of Fairlead Strategies, said, “Bitcoin is stuck in a neutral trend,” adding, “it’s hard to say that the risk-on phase has resumed.”
+The market is leaning toward the view that a volatile trading environment will persist for the time being.
+Sentiment is also seen as retreating into the fear zone, with Bitcoin at one point falling below $70,000, widely regarded as a psychological support level.
+Katie Stockton, founder of Fairlead Strategies, said “Bitcoin is staying in a neutral range,” adding that “it is hard to say that the risk-on phase has resumed.”

 Kang Min-seung, BloombergBit reporter minriver@bloomingbit.io